Acquaintance Time of a Graph: -Hardness Results

 \paragraph{Soundness:} For the soundness part assume that $\AC(H) \leq 2t-1$, and consider the corresponding $(2t-1)$-rounds strategy for acquaintance in $G$.
-By a counting argument there are $\frac{n}{2}$ agents who originally were located in $U$ and visited in $V$ at most once.
-By averaging, there are $\frac{n}{2(2t-1)}$ agents who either never visited in $U$ or visited in $V$ simultaneously, and this was their only visit in $V$.
+By a counting argument there are $\frac{n}{2}$ agents who originally were located in $U$ and visited $V$ at most once.
+By averaging, there are $\frac{n}{2(2t-1)}$ agents who either never visited $V$ or visited $V$ simultaneously, and this was their only visit to $V$.
 Let us denote this set of agents by $P_0$.
 The following claim completes the proof of the soundness part. \begin{claim} Let $P_0$ be a set of agents of size $\frac{n}{2(2t-1)}$.
-Suppose they visited in $V$ at most once simultaneously, and visited in $U$ for at most $2t$ times.
-If every pair of agents from $P_0$ met each other during these rounds, then $\alpha(G) \geq \frac{n}{2(2t-1)(tK)^{2t}} > \frac{1}{4t^{2t+1}K^{2t}}$. \end{claim} \begin{proof} Let us assume for concreteness that $P_0$ stayed in $U$ until the last round, and then moved to $V$.
-Before the first round the set of agents $P_0$ is naturally partitioned into at most $tK$ clusters, each clusters corresponding to agents in some $U_{i,j}$.
+Suppose they visited $V$ at most once simultaneously, and visited $U$ at most $2t$ times.
+If every pair of agents from $P_0$ met each other during these rounds, then $\alpha(G) \geq \frac{n}{2(2t-1)(tK)^{2t}} > \frac{n}{4t^{2t+1}K^{2t}}$. \end{claim} \begin{proof} Let us assume for concreteness that $P_0$ stayed in $U$ until the last round, and then moved to $V$.
+Associate with each agent a sequence of sets $U_{i,j}$ of length $2t$ which he visited during the first $2t-1$ rounds.
+This defines a natural partition of $P_0$ into $(tK)^{2t}$ clusters, where the agents are in the same cluster if and only if they have the same sequence.
 That is, the agents meet each other if and only if they are in different clusters.
-Analogously, after $t$ rounds, there is a natural partition of $P_0$ into $(tK)^{2t}$, where the agents age in the same cluster if and only if they have not met each other thus far.
-Thus, at least one of the cluster is of size at least $\frac{|P_0|}{(tK)^{2t}} = \frac{n}{2(2t-1)(tK)^{2t}}$.
+Thus, at least one of the clusters is of size at least $\frac{|P_0|}{(tK)^{2t}} = \frac{n}{2(2t-1)(tK)^{2t}}$.
 If we assume that every pair of agents from $P_0$ met each other eventually, then it must be the case that in the last round each cluster moved to some clique in $V$, and in particular $\overline{G}$ contains a clique of size $\frac{n}{2(2t-1)(tK)^{2t}}$.
 The claim follows. \end{proof}

-We have shown a reduction from the coloring problem to the acquaintance time problem, that given a graph $G$ outputs a graph $H$ so that (1) if $\chi_\eq(G) \leq K$, then $\AC(H) \leq t$, and (2) if $\alpha(G) \leq \frac{1}{4t^{2t+1}K^{2t}}$, then $\AC(H) \geq 2t$.
+We have shown a reduction from the coloring problem to the acquaintance time problem, that given a graph $G$ outputs a graph $H$ so that (1) if $\chi_\eq(G) \leq K$, then $\AC(H) \leq t$, and (2) if $\alpha(G) \leq \frac{n}{4t^{2t+1}K^{2t}}$, then $\AC(H) \geq 2t$.
 This completes the proof of Theorem~\ref{thm:NP-hardness}. \end{proofof}